 On January 24, 2022 the Company announced an all-share acquisition of Exterran in which Enerflex would acquire all of the outstanding shares of common stock of Exterran by issuing 1.021 common shares of Enerflex in exchange for each share of Exterran.
 The Company will continue to preserve the strength of its balance sheet and maximize cash flow through disciplined capital spending, with investments prioritizing higher-margin, less-cyclical businesses with attractive returns.
-Once closed, the acquisition of Exterran by Enerflex will result in accelerated growth of recurring revenues, which are expected to account for approximately 70 percent of the combined business' pro forma gross margin, as well as approximately doubling EBITDA.
-Leverage of the Company will temporarily rise to fund four major inflight projects.
-We expect these projects to be completed in late 2022 through to mid-2023 and excess free cash flow after completion of these projects will be used to lower leverage ratios.
+Once closed, the acquisition of Exterran by Enerflex will result in accelerated growth of recurring revenues, which are expected to account for approximately 70 percent of the combined business' pro forma gross margin when excluding the impact of depreciation and amortization, as well as approximately doubling EBITDA.
+Leverage of the Company will temporarily rise to fund four major in-flight projects.
+We expect these projects to be completed in late 2022 through to mid-2023 and excess cash flow after completion of these projects will be used to lower leverage ratios.
 Enerflex's Board of Directors will continue to evaluate dividend payments on a quarterly basis, based on the availability of cash flow and anticipated market conditions.